netdata/netdata/collectors/node.d.plugin/stiebeleltron/README.md

 Original author: BrainDoctor (github)

-The module supports any metrics that are parseable with RegEx.
+The module supports any metrics that are parsable with RegEx.
 There is no API that gives direct access to the values (AFAIK), so the "workaround" is to parse the HTML output of the ISG.

 ### Testing